redis-developer/redis-om-node-tutorial/README.md

 OK.
 So that title is a bold claim.
 And this is a read-and-follow-along sort of tutorial.
 So, it might be 6 minutes or 4 minutes depending on how fast you type.
 Regardless, this should get you building something useful quickly and could make a nice foundation for something bigger.

-Oh, and you might be wondering what [Redis OM](https://github.com/redis/redis-om-node) is.
-Well, there's an extensive [README](https://github.com/redis/redis-om-node/blob/main/README.md) on GitHub.
+Oh, and you might be wondering what [Redis OM][redis-om] is.
+Well, there's an extensive [README][redis-om-readme] on GitHub.
 Go check it out!

 Also, [this document](https://github.com/redis-developer/redis-om-node-tutorial/blob/main/README.md), and [the code](https://github.com/redis-developer/redis-om-node-tutorial) that we're about to implement, and [the data](https://github.com/redis-developer/redis-om-node-tutorial/tree/main/songs) needed to test it are all out on GitHub.
 Refer to them as you need.

 ## Let's Build Something

 So, what are we going to build?
 We're going to build a RESTful service that lets you manage songs.
 It'll let you do all the CRUD things (that's create, read, update, and delete for the uninitiated) with songs.
 Plus, we'll add some cool search endpoints to the service as well.
-That way, we can find songs by an artist or genre, from a particular year, or with certain lyrics.
+That way, we can find songs by an artist or a genre, from a particular year, or with certain lyrics.

 Test data for this problem was a little tricky.
 Most song lyrics are copyrighted and getting permission to use them for a little old tutorial wasn't really an option.
 And we definitely want to be able to search on song lyrics.
 How else are we going to find that song that goes "oooo ah ah ah ah"?

-Fortunately, my buddy [Dylan Beattie](https://dylanbeattie.net/) is literally the original [Rockstar developer](https://github.com/RockstarLang/rockstar).
-In addition to coding cool things, he writes [parody songs](https://dylanbeattie.net/music/) with tech themes.
-And, he has given me permission to use them as test data.
+Fortunately, my buddy [Dylan Beattie][dylan-beattie] is literally the original [Rockstar developer][rockstar].
+In addition to coding cool things, he writes [parody songs][dylan-beattie-music] with tech themes.
+And, more importantly, he has given me permission to use them as test data.

 ## Humble Beginnings

 We're using Redis as our database—that's the whole idea behind Redis OM.
-So, you'll need some Redis, specifically with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] installed.
-The easiest way to do this is to set up a free [Redis Cloud][redis-cloud-url] instance.
+So, you'll need some Redis, specifically with [Search][redis-search] and [JSON][redis-json] capabilities.
+I usually use [Redis Stack][redis-stack] for this and the easiest way to do this is to set up a free [Redis Cloud][redis-cloud] instance.
 But, you can also use Docker:

 ```bash
 $ docker run -p 6379:6379 redis/redis-stack:latest